Unweighted Layered Graph Traversal: Passing a Crown via Entropy Maximization: Algorithm and analysis

 \end{theorem}

-\textit{Proof sketch.} For any layer $t\in \Nbb$, we define the potential,
+\textit{Proof sketch.} For any layer $i\in \Nbb$, we define the potential

-where $L(t)$ denotes the number of edges that have been deactivated before layer $t$ (see Section \ref{sec:notations}).
-We will prove that the cost of the fractional algorithm up to time $t$ -- which we denote by $\Cost(t)$ -- is always bounded by the potential,
+where $|\bar V(i)|$ denotes the number of nodes that have been deactivated by round $i$ (see Section~\ref{sec:notations}).
+We will prove that the cost of the fractional algorithm up to round $i$ -- which we denote by $\Cost(i)$ -- is always bounded by the potential,